moby/moby/docs/sources/reference/commandline/cli.md

 ### Multi

-Options like `-a=[]` indicate they can be specified multiple times:
+You can specify options like `-a=[]` multiple times in a single command line, for example in these commands:

-    $ docker run -a stdin -a stdout -a stderr -i -t ubuntu /bin/bash
+    $ docker run -a stdin -a stdout -i -t ubuntu /bin/bash
+    $ docker run -a stdin -a stdout -a stderr ubuntu /bin/ls

-Sometimes this can use a more complex value string, as for `-v`:
+Sometimes, multiple options can call for a more complex value string as for `-v`:

     $ docker run -v /host:/container example/mysql

+> **Note**:
+> Do not use the `-t` and `-a stderr` options together due to limitations
+> in the `pty` implementation.
+All `stderr` in `pty` mode simply goes to `stdout`.

 ### Strings and Integers